CategoricalData/hydra/README.md

 * Bidirectional transformations
 * BNF grammars
 * Various utilities for transform workflows, formatting, etc.
-* Models for Avro, GraphQL, Haskell, Java, Json, OWL, Parquet, PDL, Protobuf, Python, Rdf, Scala, SHACL, ShEx, SQL, [TinkerPop](https://tinkerpop.apache.org)-style property graphs, and YAML
+* Models for Avro, GraphQL, Haskell, Java, JSON, OWL, Parquet, PDL, Protobuf, Python v3, RDF, Scala, SHACL, ShEx, SQL, [TinkerPop](https://tinkerpop.apache.org)-style property graphs, and YAML

 Hydra also features a language-agnostic test suite which guarantees parity of program evaluation and primitive functions across the language variants.
 Along with the rest of Hydra's generated code, the test suite will be used as a seed for future implementations in additional languages, such as